-Some Worldwide employees may be bound by a restrictive covenant clause contained in their agreements.
-The restrictive covenant prohibits employees from accepting employment through another staffing agency or contractor at the same facility in which they were employed by Worldwide, for a period of 45 days immediately following their separation from Worldwide.
-During the 45-day period employees are contractually prohibited from engaging in any business activity which competes with Worldwide at the same facility in which they were employed by Worldwide.
+Some Worldwide employees may be bound by a restrictive covenant clause in their agreements.
+The restrictive covenant prohibits employees from accepting employment through another staffing agency or contractor at the same facility to which they were assigned by Worldwide for 45 days immediately following their separation from Worldwide.
+During the 45 days, employees are contractually prohibited from engaging in any business activity that competes with Worldwide at the same facility.